 The piazza was built on top of what was originally a stadium in ancient Rome (in use at the same time as the Colosseum).

-Today piazza Navona is home to stunning baroque architecture, in particular the church of Sant'Agnese in Agone, and the three fountains, two of which were designed by Gian Lorenzo Bernini.
+Today Piazza Navona is home to stunning baroque architecture, in particular the church of Sant'Agnese in Agone, and three fountains, two of which were designed by Gian Lorenzo Bernini.

 Just a short walk from Piazza Navona, Campo dei Fiori is another beautiful piazza from Renaissance and Baroque times (used as a market, but also for public executions).

 Today it's mostly known for its open-air market, and its high concentration of lively bars and pubs and places to eat.

 That statue in the middle of the square honors the philosopher Giordano Bruno, burnt at the stake on this spot for heresy in 1600.
 He was later exonerated for his crime (insisting the earth went around the sun), hence this statue of him.
 Staring hard, straight across the river at the Vatican.

 Largo Argentina is known for two things: It's where Julius Caesar was assassinated on the Ides of March, 44 B.C.E.

 And it's a city-sanctioned cat sanctuary.
 If you are a cat-lover, you will be pleased to see many cats living among the ruins.
 You can even go down the stairs on one side and visit them (and you can adopt, even from afar).
 If you are not a cat-lover, just know the cats are fed, cared for, and living in the ruins and will not bother you.

 We'll top off our day with the one, the only, the Trevi Fountain.

 Built over 130 years, and with some traces of influence by Bernini, this iconic fountain was completed in the 18th century by Nicola Salvi.